Your session has timed out

 At this point, you may start to worry about resume length.
 How long should a resume be?
 Find out by reading our guide: “How Long Should A Resume Be?
 Everything You Need To Know”

 Awards and Honors can include recognition received from school, nursing organizations, social clubs, hospitals, and other healthcare units.

 List the name of the award, the awarding body, and the date received.

 Promise of Nursing Regional Faculty Fellowship Grant, 2012

 One other section you can consider adding is a Hobbies and Interests section.
 It adds personality to your resume.
 Adding personal interests works best on entry-level or new grad nursing resumes.
 Read our guide: “+20 Best Examples Of Hobbies & Interests To Put On A Resume (5 Tips)”

 Most of the skills you list should come from the job description.

-These are your keyword skills.
+These are your resume keywords.
 They are also the skills that recruiters try to find while scanning your resume.